MattCowgill/readabs/README.md

-# ABS - Load Tidy Data from the Australian Bureau of Statistics
+# readabs - Load Tidy Data from the Australian Bureau of Statistics
 A collection of functions to read excel files from the Australian Bureau of Statistics into clean data sets.